soulhotel/FF-ULTIMA/README.md

 ## Features

 FF Ultima is a theme for everyone and anyone.
 Not only are <ins>all Operating Systems supported</ins>.. but Users can use this theme in multiple layouts. `Tabs on top`, `under the Url bar`, `Vertical tabs`, `Sidebery`, `Hidden`, etc. And configure the theme in multiple ways; with [settings](https://ff-ultima.github.io/docs/category/settings) for spacing, autohiding, accessibility, colors, and so much more.
 FF Ultima fully supports usage with add-on themes and trys its best to support extensions like [Sidebery](https://ff-ultima.github.io/docs/settings/sidebery) and [Auto Tab Color](https://ff-ultima.github.io/docs/settings/adaptive-tab-color) automatically, so Users are not restricted in what they want to use and how they want to use it.
 Autoconfig is somewhat supported as well.
 But most importantly.. almost everything you see or don't see is an optional setting that can be turned on or off.
-Learn more about [what FF Ultima has to offer](https://ff-ultima.github.io/docs/getting-started#what-does-ff-ultima-have-to-offer) through the [FF Ultima Wiki](https://ff-ultima.github.io).
+Learn more about [what FF Ultima has to offer](https://ff-ultima.github.io/docs/getting-started#what-does-ff-ultima-have-to-offer) through the [FF Ultima Wiki](https://ff-ultima.github.io/docs/getting-started).

 ## Getting Started

-You can find helpful documentation for <ins>everything</ins> theme related, in the [wiki](https://ff-ultima.github.io/docs/getting-started).
-And IF you still can't find what you're looking for, post an [issue](https://github.com/soulhotel/FF-ULTIMA/issues?q=is%3Aissue) here on Github.

 You can download the theme in multiple ways, choose one (video demonstrations included).